Tax relief–how different European countries tax working from home

 8 min read

 From spontaneous power naps to meetings in sweatpants and a 30-second commute from your bed to your desk—working from home has some definitive advantages.
-And many of us now have personal experience working from home, since the outbreak of COVID-19 forced societies around the world into varying stages of lockdown. type: embedded-entry-inline id: 3YhvcCeonP5ZInQA1XmhDf and to keep businesses running, many employers pivoted to working remotely.
+And many of us now have personal experience working from home, since the outbreak of COVID-19 forced societies around the world into varying stages of lockdown.
+To avoid collapsing economies and to keep businesses running, many employers pivoted to working remotely.
 Plenty of governments then reacted to the new situation by adjusting tax regulations for people working from home.
 After all, many regulators agreed that the added financial burden shouldn’t fall solely on individual employees.
 We did some research to learn more—and discovered stark differences between several countries.
 Let’s take a look at current tax regulations across Europe and whether you have opportunities to save more when tax time comes around again.

 Which government provides the biggest tax refunds?